shubhp2610/file_ownership_project/readme.md

 ### `[POST] /api/transfer/`
 - Transfers ownership of a file from the current owner to another user.
-- Example: User `one` transfering ownership of file with id 4 to user `two`.
+- Example: User `one` transfering ownership of file with id 4 to user `two` with user_id 3.
 <img width="857" height="399" alt="image" src="https://github.com/user-attachments/assets/b9122905-6dc5-4676-91c7-8ed07d2ce0ff" />

 - On same request it will throw error as user `one` is no longer the owner, `one` can only revoke the access.